jrkwon/agribot_ros/README.md

 Launch ROS nodes

+A CAN port number must be given.
+The following code uses CAN1 as an example.
 * IF: this is the first time to use this package, run this bash script to set up the CAN interface for your system.
     ```
-    $ rosrun scout_bringup setup_can2usb.bash
+    $ rosrun scout_bringup setup_can2usb.bash 1
     ```
 * ELSE: Start CAN bus.
 Assumption: You're at `~/catkin_ws`
     ```
-    $ ./src/intagribot/start_can.sh
+    $ ./src/intagribot/start_can.sh 1
     ```
 * Start the base node for scout.
 The CAN port number can be identified.
-The example below is for CAN port 1.

     ```
     $ roslaunch scout_bringup start.launch can:=1